krishauser/Klampt/Python/docs/source/Manual-Visualization.rst

   In OpenGL, the editing happens via mouse interaction.

-  In Jupyter, a widget will be displayed after the cell in which ``vis.edit`` was called.
+  In Jupyter, a widget will be displayed in the output of the cell in which ``vis.edit`` was called.
 (To customize Jupyter widgets further, you can create them `manually <klampt.vis.ipython.html>`__.)